 - To learn more about the types of fats and recommended intake, check out this page from the American Heart Association.

 How could learning about nutrition labels help your children take ownership of their food choices?

 Guest post by Caroline Flory.
-Caroline is a believer, wife, homeschooling momma, certified personal trainer, and former public school teacher.
-Check out her family fitness posts at The Homeschool Village and connect with her at her personal blog, Under God’s Mighty Hand, as well as on Twitter and Pinterest.
+Caroline is a homeschooling mom, certified personal trainer, and former public school teacher.